 - To enable the importer to initiated the clearing of the custom duty early enough to avoid delays

-- Used to the importer to obtain permission from the Central Bank to import goods
+- Used to by the importer to obtain permission from the Central Bank to import goods

 xii)Airway Bill.
-Issued the airline company to show the charges for the goods being transported
+Issued by the airline company to show the charges for the goods being transported

 xiv) Weight note.
 A documents that shows the weight and other measurements of the goods being delivered at the dock

 xv) Shipping advice note.
 A document issued by the exporter to his/her shipping agent containing instruction for shipping goods.